dlang/DIPs/DIPs/DIP1xxx-JS.md

 in at least one release to allow users to build their code without issue on both the `stable` and `master` branches.

-On the fifth release in the deprecation period, the documentation for the symbol should be removed while keeping the code itself public until removal.
+On the first release in the deprecation period, the removed symbol(s) should be removed from any module or package wide list of public functions/booktables/cheatsheets to demphize its use.
+On the fifth release in the deprecation period, the documentation for the symbol should be removed completely while keeping the code itself public until complete removal.

 If there is no equivalent for the functionality of the removed symbol in the standard library or the runtime, the code should be moved to